 Beta Testing Results: Feedback on usability, user experience and compatibility.
 This phase may tell us When real users operated our software in everyday life how they discovered light faults and improvement suggestions.

-Alpha Testing is carried out by the company's own teams of developers and quality assurance engineer.
+Alpha Testing is carried out by the company's own teams of developers and quality assurance engineers.

 At the time of Beta Testing, selected external users enter feedback about how they have experienced the software in a real-world way